OnniLahti/Hangman/project/README.md

 # Tech/framework used

-Language used is mainly Python, no external modules used
+Language used is mainly Python <br />
+Built-in modules used: random, os, sys, time <br />
+No external modules used

 # Installation